 - Asana is another great tool for businesses that need to focus primarily on collaboration and productivity, providing timetables, task management, and in-app messaging.
 It’s a good catchall productivity tool for any business, regardless of industry.
 Plus, it's affordable, at $9.99 a person for its premium plan.

 - Basecamp streamlines productivity, file storage, and task management into one app, avoiding the necessity of switching between platforms to share and collaborate on documents.
 It offers clean to-do lists for each team member and is probably the easiest app to use on this list.
 On top of that, it’s priced at $99.99 a month for as many users as you need, making it a good fit for growing businesses with a shifting roster.

-- Minute is the go-to app for businesses that have lots of meetings, allowing you to provide the most up-to-date agendas and documents.
+- Minutes is the go-to app for businesses that have lots of meetings, allowing you to provide the most up-to-date agendas and documents.
 It lets invitees collaborate in real time in assigning deliverables to team members.
-You can even import that task list into your next meeting so nothing falls through the cracks.
-At $2.49 a person for a basic plan, it’s a cheap way to get the job done while avoiding long hours in the conference room.
+You can send a personalized task list to all attendees, so nothing falls through the cracks.
+At $6 per month for a premium plan, it’s a cheap way to get the job done while some of the chaos caused by long hours in the conference room.

 - Not to be confused with the previous app, My Minutes is a tool for personal productivity.
 It lets you allocate time throughout the day to handle key tasks, both in and out of the office.
 Set aside 30 minutes to check emails, 20 minutes for exercise, and an hour for leisure so you can stay focused without burning out.
 It’s free, too.